eProsima/Fast-DDS-docs/docs/sources.rst

 OpenSSL installation on Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Surely you can install OpenSSL using the package manager of your Linux distribution.
-For example on Fedora you can install OpenSSL using its package manager with next command.
+For example, on Fedora you can install OpenSSL using its package manager with next command.

 .. code-block:: bash